Eric Gill: London 1900–1907

 In his diaries Gill records two affairs while living at Hammersmith.
-He had a brief affair with the family's maid while his wife was pregnant, and then a relationship with Lillian Meacham, who he had met through the Fabian Society.
+He had a brief affair with the family's maid while his wife was pregnant, and then a relationship with Lillian Meacham, whom he had met through the Fabian Society.
 Gill and Meacham visited the Paris Opera and Chartres Cathedral together and when their affair ended she became an apprentice in Gill's workshop and remained a family friend throughout his life.

 Ditchling Village 1907–1913

 In 1907 Gill moved with his family to Sopers, a house in the village of Ditchling in Sussex, which would later become the centre of an artists' community inspired by Gill.
 Although by April 1908 Gill had established a workshop in Ditchling and dissolved his business partnership with Lawrence Christie, he continued to spend time in London visiting clients and delivering lectures while his wife, Ethel, organised their household and smallholding in Sussex.
 In London Gill would stay at his old lodgings in Lincoln's Inn with his brother Max or with his sister Gladys and Ernest Laughton, her future husband.
 Gill continued to concentrate on lettering and inscriptions for stonework and employed a pupil for his signwriting business.
 He also began to use wood-engraving techniques for his book illustration work, including a 1907 edition of Homer for Count Kessler.